naemon/naemon.github.io/documentation/usersguide/epnplugins.md

 <font color="red">}</font>
 </pre>
 <br>
 <li>Don't use 'use diagnostics' in a plugin run by your production ePN.
     I think it causes__all__ the Perl plugins to return CRITICAL.<br><br>
 <li>Consider using a mini embedded Perl C program to check your plugin.
-This is not sufficient to guarantee your plugin will perform Ok with an ePN but if the plugin fails this test it will certainly fail with your ePN.  <font color="red">[ A sample mini ePN is included in the <i>contrib/</i> directory of the Naemon distribution for use in testing Perl plugins.
-Change to the contrib/ directory and type 'make mini_epn' to compile it.
-It must be executed from the same directory that the p1.pl file resides in (this file is distributed with Naemon). ]</font> <br><br>
+This is not
+    sufficient to guarantee your plugin will perform Ok with an ePN but if the plugin fails this test it will certainly fail with your ePN. <font color="red">[ A sample mini ePN is shiped with Mod-Gearman for use in testing Perl plugins.]</font> <br><br>
 </ol>